-That is why use of opioids should be carefully watched by a doctor—so that a person knows how much to take and when, as well as how to stop taking them to lessen the chances of withdrawal symptoms.
-Eventually, the cells will work normally again, but that takes time.
+That is why the use of opioids should be carefully watched by a doctor—so that a person knows how much to take and when, as well as how to stop taking them to lessen the chances of withdrawal symptoms.
+Eventually, the cells will normally work again, but that takes time.

 Someone who is addicted to opioids has other problems as well.
 For example, they keep taking the drug even though it may be having harmful effects on their life and their health.
 They have strong urges to take the drug—called cravings.
 They no longer feel satisfied by natural rewards (like chocolate, TV, or a walk on the beach).